 But it’s not just connectivity that counts when you need to give a presentation at a client’s site.
 You can load your presentation into the MP180 (it’s got 4 GB of memory) or onto a Micro SD card (it supports up to a 32 GB card) that ports into the MP180 PocketProjector.
 And you can transfer files to that Micro SD card with one of the cables supplied or with the Bluetooth connection.

-Presenting with the MP180 is a dream.
-A simple home screen, easy to comprehend icons and an intuitive user interface ensure that your presentation goes smoothly.
+A PocketProjector presentation with the MP180 is a dream.
+A simple home screen, easy to comprehend icons and an intuitive user interface all work hard to ensure that your presentation goes smoothly.

 You want internet access?
 OK, the PocketProjector does that with its own WiFi connection and an on-board web browser, and on-screen keyboard.
-Very neat indeed.
+So, very neat indeed.
+Both the PocketProjector and smartphone presentations are certainly setting the pace right now.

-It supports internet access, video playback, still photos, PDF and Office files.
+It also supports internet access, video playback, still photos, PDF and Office files.
 Its sound quality is also a treat.
 Far superior to the projector that I’ve lugged around for a year or two.
-It seems to support all the audio file formats that we use, but you can always check the audio presentation compatibility.
+It seems to support all the audio file formats that we use.
+But you can always check the audio presentation compatibility.

 One of the accessories that caught our eye was the remote control.
 The MP180 supports an optional remote control and that’s probably something that you’d want to have.